by tags: howto - raspberrypi - terminal - raspian - firmware - update - software

 The Raspberry Pi’s operating system (OS) is a modified version of the open source (free) Debian Linux distribution.
 Debian includes a package (software) manager know as the advanced packaging tool.
 This tool is used to update the Raspberry Pi’s OS and software.
 While using the command line to update software might seem daunting, the process couldn’t be easier once you know and understand how the package manager works.
 This post will give you those skills.

 To apply updates, the Raspberry Pi must have the Raspian OS installed and an Internet connection.

-I’ll begin with the commands and timeframe to apply updates.
+I’ll begin with the commands and recommend a timeframe to apply updates.
 After a quick review of the commands, I offer more detail about the function of each command.

 Let’s dive right into the commands we use to keep our Raspberry Pi up to date and how often to use these commands.
 The update frequency is a matter of preference; however, I recommend the following.